-The distinction in classification is important in understanding design and safety implications and requirements for boarding houses as they vary for each class.
-This Part addresses the different design and planning requirements for Class 1b and Class 3 Boarding Houses but does not repeat BCA provisions.
+The distinction in classification is important in understanding design and safety requirements for boarding houses as they vary for each class.
+This DCP Part addresses the different design and planning requirements for Class 1b and Class 3 Boarding Houses but does not repeat BCA provisions.

-Disability (Access to Premises - Buildings) Standards 2010 (Disability Discrimination Act 1992) apply to both classifications of boarding houses under the Building Code of Australia
+Disability (Access to Premises - Buildings) Standards 2010 (Disability Discrimination Act 1992) apply to both classifications of boarding houses under the BCA.

 Existing buildings may require upgrade to meet current BCA requirements.
 For example, where a dwelling house is proposed to be converted into a boarding house (change of classification to Class1b) smoke detection systems and emergency lighting will need to be upgraded to meet the Class 1b requirements.
-In the case of conversion of buildings to Class 3 boarding houses, more stringent fire safety requirements than Class 1b boarding houses apply.
+In the case of conversion of buildings to Class 3 boarding houses, more stringent fire safety requirements apply.

-Reference to the Environmental Planning and Assessment Regulations 2000 (in particular Clauses 93 - Fire safety and other considerations and 94 - Consent authority may require buildings to be upgraded) also applies.
+Reference to the Environmental Planning and Assessment Regulations 2000 also applies (in particular Clauses 93 - Fire safety and other considerations and 94 - Consent authority may require buildings to be upgraded).

-A BCA Consultant's report will be required to be prepared and submitted with the Development Application for:
+A BCA Consultant's report will be required to be prepared and submitted with the Development Application for all applications relating to Class 3 boarding houses.